AnyLog-co/documentation/queries and info requests.md

-# Issuing requests and info requests to the AnyLog Network
+# Queries and info requests to the AnyLog Network

 Queries (and info requests) can be issued from any REST client to the AnyLog Network.
 Any node member of the network can be configured to serve as a REST server to satisfy client requests.